Energy Rater, with EnergyLogic since September 2016

 Logistics/Customer Service Manager, with EnergyLogic since November 2008

-Having been raised in an “out in the wild” type family, Tracy is a true native of Colorado.
-Growing up exposed to fishing, hiking, horseback riding, camping, and hunting has instilled in her an appreciation for the outdoors.
-She loves everything warm including hot coffee, good food, roasted marshmallows over a campfire and the beach.
-Tracy is especially passionate about her husband, Ken and children, Justin, Jade, Kyle, Collin and Blake.
-Add to that some gardening and reading hobbies and her time is rich and full.
+Having been raised in an “out in the wild” type family, I’m a true native of Colorado.
+Growing up exposed to fishing, hiking, horseback riding, camping, and hunting has instilled in me an appreciation for the outdoors.
+I love everything warm including hot coffee, good food, roasted marshmallows over a campfire and the beach.
+I’m especially passionate about my husband, Ken and children, Justin, Jade, Kyle, Collin and Blake.
+Add to that some gardening and reading hobbies and, my time is rich and full.

 I was born and raised in Ohio.
 At a young age, I acquired a strong appreciation for nature, animals and the outdoors during the numerous camping trips I took with my family along the east coast.

 I studied photography at the Ohio Institute of Photography.
 After graduation, I began working as a photographer for a commercial studio in Cincinnati, where I stayed for more than 12 years.
 One summer hiatus, I packed my camera gear and headed to Maine to teach photography at a boy’s camp.
 My extended education includes incredible photo studies at both the Santa Fe Photographic Workshops and the Ansel Adams’ gallery in Yosemite National Park.

 In 1994, I headed west landing in the foothills of the Colorado Rocky Mountains.
 Since arriving here, I have operated my own photography business.
 Among other trades explored, was fabric covering of experimental aircraft and I have collaborated in the creation of large mosaic tile murals.

 Currently my leisure time is spent in the mountains hiking and camping with my dogs.
 At home, it’s gardening, reading and house projects.